mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 <br/>

-Or when the objects are arrays, as can be found in [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) where they form the cornerstone of the diverse phenomena witnessed,
+Or when the objects are arrays, like in [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) where they form the cornerstone of the diverse phenomena witnessed,

 <br/>